 Justice for Carrie Ann Lucas

-We’re launching a Medical Abuse Hotline to honor Carrie Ann’s legacy and support our communities.
+We’re launching a Medical Abuse Hotline to honor Carrie Ann’s legacy and defend our communities.
+Learn more about the Hotline vision HERE!

 On February 24th, 2019, Carrie Ann Lucas, a beloved and renowned disability rights attorney and trailblazer who innovated representation for parents with disabilities, died after being denied a $2,000 medication for a lung infection by her health insurer, UnitedHealthcare.
 Lucas was forced into taking a less expensive medication she was known to be allergic to, resulting in a rapid health decline with numerous hospital stays over her last year, and causing her to lose the ability to speak.
 Her Facebook obituary notes, “UnitedHealthcare’s attempt to save $2,000 cost over $1 million in health care expenses over the past year.”
 More importantly, it cost Lucas her life.